AeyeOps/gen-captions/README.md

 ## Features

-- Generate detailed captions suitable for use as prompts in image generation models like Stable Diffusion.
+- Generate detailed captions using OpenAI's API, suitable for use as prompts in image generation models like Stable Diffusion.
-- Asynchronous processing with configurable thread pooling.
+- Asynchronous processing of images with configurable thread pooling.
 - Automatic handling of API rate limiting with exponential backoff retries.
-- Option to fix encoding issues in existing text and configuration files.
+- Fix encoding issues in existing text and configuration files.
-- Detailed logging with customizable log levels.
+- Detailed logging with customizable log levels via environment variables.
-- Highly configurable via environment variables and command-line arguments.
+- Highly configurable through environment variables and command-line arguments.

 ## Prerequisites